Common Objections for

-1. "Yah'shua (Jesus) fulfilled the law, thereby doing away with it, so we don't need to worry about it any more."
+1. "Jesus fulfilled the law, thereby doing away with it, so we don't need to worry about it any more."

-Answer: Yah'shua knew there would be those who think this way, which is why Yah'shua said, "Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil" (Mat.5:17).
-When you fulfill a prediction, such as Yah'shua did by dying on the cross (Mat.26:56, Luke 24:44), the prediction is no longer needed.
-Yah'shua fulfilled the sacrifice predictions which pointed forward to His death.
+Answer: Yah'shua (Jesus) knew there would be those who think this way, which is why Yah'shua (Jesus) said, "Think not that I am come to destroy the Torah (Law), or the Nevi'im (Prophets): I am not come to destroy, but to fulfil" (Mat.5:17).
+When you fulfill a prediction, such as Yah'shua (Jesus) did by dying on the cross (Mat.26:56, Luke 24:44), the prediction is no longer needed.
+Yah'shua (Jesus) fulfilled the sacrifice predictions which pointed forward to His death.
 When He died they were no longer needed.
-These predictions were a part of the ceremonial law of the old-covenant sanctuary (Heb.9:9-14).
-But when you fulfill a moral law, such as "Thou shalt not kill," that has nothing to do with abolishing the law (Luke 16:17).
+These predictions were a part of the ceremonial Torah (Law) of the old-covenant sanctuary (Heb.9:9-14).
+But when you fulfill a moral law, such as "Thou shalt not kill," that has nothing to do with abolishing the Torah (Law) (Luke 16:17).
 When you fulfil the marriage vow, does it do away with marriage?
 When you give your spouse total fulfillment, does it do away with your spouse?
-Instead of doing away with the law, Yah'shua magnified it (Isa.42:21) as the perfect guide for right living.
-Christians are to fulfil the law as well (Rom.8:2-4, Col.1:25).
-If Yah'shua abolished the Law, why are we called on to repent and obey the law ourselves?
+Instead of doing away with the Torah (Law), Yah'shua (Jesus) magnified it (Isa.42:21) as the perfect guide for right living.
+Christians are to fulfil the Torah (Law) as well (Rom.8:2-4, Col.1:25).
+If Yah'shua (Jesus) abolished the Torah (Law), why are we called on to repent and obey the Torah (Law) ourselves?

 2. "Doesn't the Bible say the Law was faulty (Heb.8:7), and the first covenant vanished away (Heb.8:13)?"

 Answer: No (Romans 7:12).
 Has anyone found a fault or flaw in the handwriting of Yahweh?
 The Bible says the people were faulty, and Yahweh found "fault with them" (Hebrews 8:8).
-The Bible says that the law "was weak through the flesh" (Romans 8:3).
-The law is perfect (Psalm 19:7), but the people are faulty, or weak.
-So Yahweh would have His Son live within His people "that the righteousness of the law migh be fulfilled in us" (Romans 8:4,10) through the indwelling Christ.
+The Bible says that the Torah (Law) "was weak through the flesh" (Romans 8:3).
+The Torah (Law) is perfect (Psalm 19:7), but the people are faulty, or weak.
+So Yahweh would have His Son live within His people "that the righteousness of the Torah (Law) might be fulfilled in us" (Romans 8:4,10) through the indwelling Messiah.
 Can something "vanish away" (Heb.8:13) and be "established" (Rom.3:31) at the same time?

 4. "Wasn't the Ten Commandments altered?"

 shall be established for ever" and be "a faithful witness in heaven."
 (Psalm 89:37).
-Psalm 111:7-8 confirms God's Commandments will "stand fast for ever and ever", and Revelation 11:19 verifies that this same covenant is in heaven.
-Yah'shua said, "...Man shall not live by bread alone, but by every word that proceedeth out of the mouth of Yahweh."
+Psalm 111:7-8 confirms Elohim's (God's) Mitzvot (Commandments) will "stand fast for ever and ever", and Revelation 11:19 verifies that this same covenant is in heaven.
+Yah'shua (Jesus) said, "...Man shall not live by bread alone, but by every davar (word) that proceedeth out of the mouth of Yahweh."
 (Matthew 4:4).
 The Ten Commandments were out of the mouth of Yahweh, and Christians are to live by them.

-Answer: No, the Ten Commandments hang from these two commands like our 10 fingers hang from our two hands.
+Answer: No, the Ten Commandments hang from these two mitzvot (commandmentss) like our 10 fingers hang from our two hands.
 They are inseparable.
 Love to Yahweh makes keeping the first four commandments (which concern Yahweh) a pleasure, and love toward our neighbor makes keeping the last six (which concern our neighbor) a joy.
-Love fulfills the law by taking away the drudgery and by making lawkeeping a delight (Psalm 40:8).
+Love fulfills the Torah (Law) by taking away the drudgery and by making law-keeping a delight (Psalm 40:8).
 When we truly love a person, honoring his or her requests becomes a joy.
-Yah'shua said, "If ye love me, keep my commandments" (John 14:15).
-It is impossible to love the Lord and not keep His commandments, because the Bible says, "By this we know that we love the children of Yahweh, when we love Yahweh, and keep his commandments.
-This is the love of Yahweh, that we keep His commandments: and his commandments are not grievous" (1 John 5:2-3).
-"He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him."
+Yah'shua (Jesus) said, "If ye love Me, keep My mitzvot (commandments)" (John 14:15).
+It is impossible to love the Master and not keep His mitzvot (commandments), because the Bible says, "By this we know that we love the children of Yahweh, when we love Yahweh, and keep His mitzvot (commandments).
+This is the ahavah (love) of Yahweh, that we keep His mitzvot (commandments): and His mitzvit (commandments) are not grievous" (1 John 5:2-3).
+"He that saith, I know Him, and keepeth not His mitzvot (commandments), is a liar, and the emet (truth) is not in him."
 (1 John 2:3-4).
-Yah'shua himself said, "He that hath my commandments, and keepeth them, he it is that loveth me" (John 14:21,).
-"If a man love me, he will keep my words" and "He that loveth me not keepeth not my sayings" (John 14:23:24).
+Yah'shua (Jesus) himself said, "He that hath My mitzvot (commandments), and keepeth them, he it is that loveth Me" (John 14:21,).
+"If a man love Me, he will keep My devarim (words)" and "He that loveth me not keepeth not My sayings" (John 14:23:24).
 Deuteronomy 13:3-4 is how Yahweh tests you to see if you love Yahweh with all your heart and all your soul.